PyCon DE & PyData 2026

 AI-assisted coding became the default.
 Tools like GitHub Copilot, Cursor, and Claude can generate hundreds of lines of Python in seconds.
 However, the real challenge isn't how fast we generate code — it's how we ensure that generated code actually represents our intent, follows best practices, and integrates cleanly into existing systems.

-In this talk, I share my personal journey adopting Spec-Driven Development (SDD), a way to engineer the context in which AI writes code.
-Using real examples from my daily work building production-grade RAG systems, I show how specifications can become a practical way to interact with AI coding tools.
+In this talk, I present Spec-Driven Development (SDD), a way to engineer the context in which AI writes code.
+Using a realistic example from my work building production-grade retrieval-augmented generation systems, I show how specifications can become a practical way to interact with AI coding tools — grounded in a concrete use case, from spec to implementation.

 What You Will Learn: